AN/SPG-51

 The AN/SPG-51 is an American tracking / illumination fire-control radar for RIM-24 Tartar and RIM-66 Standard missiles.
 It is used for target tracking and Surface-to-air missile guidance as part of the Mk.
 73 gun and missile director system, which is part of the Tartar Guided Missile Fire Control System.

 Aircraft tracking is based on monopulse radar utilizing Pulse-Doppler radar signal processing in MK 74 MOD 14 and MK 74 MOD 15.
 The MK 74 MOD 15 configuration includes continuous-wave radar tracking in addition to pulse-Doppler tracking.
 It provides illumination for bistatic radar operation associated with missile guidance in all configurations.
 Older systems rely on conical scanning rather than monopulse.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPG-51" designation represents the 51st design of an Army-Navy electronic device for waterborne fire control radar equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.